Mikej81/PowerSRG/README.md

 Figure out work around for that.
 Possibly switch to local, update, switch back to AAA.
 What effects on currently logged in user?

--Should probably add support for Remote AAA admin users...
+-Added Remote Auth function for remote AAA token generation.
+Code incomplete.
+ -Only works with TMOS v12.0+

 -Added iControl Function, need to move all requests.